-Medical Secretaries are the friendly face that welcomes you to your physician’s office.
+Medical secretaries are the friendly faces that welcome you to your physician’s office.
 Every day, they liaise with healthcare professionals to ensure patients receive the quality care they deserve.

 What do medical secretaries do?

 The big difference between secretaries that work in healthcare and those who don’t is the specific knowledge you need for the job.
-For Medical Secretaries, these include an understanding medical terminology, insurance billing and coding, electronic records, and medical transcription.
+For medical secretaries, these include an understanding of medical terminology, insurance billing and coding, electronic records, and medical transcription.

-Medical Receptionists mainly work in physicians offices and other healthcare practices where they are required to provide front-of-house services such as greeting patients, answering telephones, scheduling appointments, and organizing, compiling and recording patient information.
-Medical Secretaries perform front-office clerical duties in a more wider variety of settings, including hospitals and other large healthcare organizations, and tend to spend less time on the front desk answering phones.
+Medical secretaries perform front-office clerical duties in a wider variety of settings, including hospitals and other large healthcare organizations, and tend to spend less time on the front desk answering phones.

 What skills will I need to begin my career as a medical secretary?

-A survey of 570 Medical Receptionist showed they were required to have a wide-ranging skill set.
+When surveyed, medical receptionists indicate that they were required to have a wide-ranging skillset.
 An understanding of medical terminology, electronic health records, and insurance was associated with above-average wages.
+This makes training previous to being hired on to a position highly valuable and worth your time.

 - Computer Fundamentals